The Real Bread Campaign is part of Sustain: The alliance for better food and farming.

 The key new project for which we are now seeking funding is:

-As well as giving people access to an all-natural and genuinely fresh, healthy staple food that represents true value for money, baking Real Bread can also offer opportunities for employment, therapy, social interaction and a sense of independence and self-worth.
+As well as giving people access to an all-natural and genuinely fresh, healthy staple food that represents true value for money, baking Real Bread can also offer a range of benefits to people facing a whole range of challenges.